 Harrogate is credited with establishing one of the original agreements.
 In 1953 the town twinned with Bagnères de Luchon in the French Pyrenees to develop links in tourism and trade.

-In 1962 a similar twinning agreement was made with Montecatini Terme in Northern Tuscany in Italy.
+In the early 1960s a similar twinning agreement was made with Montecatini Terme in Northern Tuscany in Italy.

-Although smaller in population than Harrogate, both Luchon and Montecatini are internationally renowned for their Spas.
+Although smaller in population than Harrogate, both Luchon and Montecatini were internationally renowned for their Spas.

 More recently the common factor has become international road cycling, linked to the Tour de France, Giro d’Italia and the World Road Racing Championships.